Cardinal-Cryptography/dev-runtime-interfaces/README.md

-# dev-runtime-interfaces
+# aleph-dev-runtime-interfaces
-A collection of useful, dirty runtime interfaces
+A collection of runtime interfaces (Substrate's concept for outsourcing computation from Runtime to the host) for Aleph Zero chain.
+_For development / debugging purposes only._